 For all of these reasons, the owner of one or more hanging baskets must not let the baskets suffer from lack of water.
 During hot summer days (temperatures over 70°F) the baskets must be watered every day until water runs out the bottom of the basket.
 As the growing season continues, the plant in the basket gets larger and uses more water and nutrients.
 It is entirely possible that on hot, sunny, breezy days, your plant may have to be watered twice each day.

-If you are preparing your own hanging basket, use a high quality potting soil such as Gardener’s Gold.
-Also, plan on using a basket 10 or more inches in diameter.
-When the basket features a single variety of plant such as a (1) Fuchsia, (2) Rose, (3) Abutilon, (4) Bougainvillea, (5) Lantana, (6) Jasmine, (7) Chrysanthemum or (8) Cyclamen, position only one plant in the center.
+If you are preparing your own hanging basket, use a high quality potting soil such as Master Nursery® Gardener’s Gold.
+Also, it would be best to use a basket 10 or more inches in diameter.
+When the basket features a single variety of plant such as: (1) Fuchsia, (2) Rose, (3) Abutilon, (4) Bougainvillea, (5) Lantana, (6) Jasmine, (7) Chrysanthemum or (8) Cyclamen, position only one plant in the center.
 A plant from a four inch container will soon fill the basket.
 A one-gallon plant requires a 16 inch basket.

 The nutrients in the hanging basket will be used up in three or four weeks and must be replenished.
-The simplest method of fertilizing is to sprinkle Osmocote or Osmocote Plus in the basket once every four months.
-Otherwise, use a mild acid fertilizer such as Maxsea at half strength every two weeks.
+The simplest method of fertilizing is to sprinkle Osmocote® Smart-Release™ Plant Food or Osmocote® Plus Smart-Release™ Plant Food in the basket once every four months.
+Otherwise, use a mild acid fertilizer such as Botanica Maxsea at half strength every two weeks.